Martin B. Svendsen, CTO – CB Svendsen

-One of CB Svendsen’s activities is the development and production of IoT (Internet of Things) technology for the remote control of machines or the remote reading of the likes of district heating meters.
-It was that very knowledge and our know-how they needed in order to complete the development of the rat trap and a web portal for control and monitoring.
+One branch of CB Svendsen is the development and production of IoT technology (Internet of Things) for the remote operation of products and machinery, or remote reading of energy/water meters.
+It was exactly the technology and knowhow they needed to complete the development of the rodent trap and the web-based portal to manage and monitor them.

-We were taken by their positive energy and enthusiasm, so when the opportunity arose to acquire the patent and the project, we were not in any doubt.
-It was perfect for our company.
+We were impressed by their positive energy and spirit, and when the possibility arose of buying the patent and the project, we were in absolutely no doubt.
+It was tailor-made for our company.

 In order to develop the idea even further, we gathered feedback and help from many of the pest control industry’s top consultants and technicians.
 Skilled and dedicated people who could tell us about the conditions that the traps needed to work in, legislation, working methods, and more.We quickly learned that the standard traps in use were not optimal, so alongside the electronics and the IoT solution we developed a trap which was unique in and of itself without electronics.
 I’d venture to say that even without electronics, there is no better rodent trap than ours.